SpeedyZ500/pytest-instructions/README.md

 > [!NOTE]
 > If you are are following these instructions on Windows, running the above command may result in an error
 > saying that "execution of scripts is disabled on this system."
 This is because the command that activates
-> the virtual environment runs a series of Powershell commands that sets up the virtual environment.
+> the virtual environment runs a series of PowerShell commands that sets up the virtual environment.
 >
 > If this error occurs, follow [these instructions](https://easyentra.com/running-scripts-is-disabled-on-this-system/) to allow the execution of scripts on your Windows system, and then re-run the above command.